Yan Gomes Player Props: Cubs vs. Reds

 - Gomes hit .235 with 12 doubles, eight home runs and eight walks.

-- He homered in seven games a year ago (out of 86 opportunities, 8.1%), going deep in 2.7% of his trips to the dish.
+- Including the 86 games he logged a plate appearance in last season, he went yard in seven of them (8.1%), leaving the yard in 2.7% of his trips to the dish.

-- Gomes drove in a run in 22 of 86 games last year, with multiple RBIs in eight of them.
-He drove in three or more runs in one game.
+- Gomes drove in a run in 22 games last year out of 86 (25.6%), including multiple RBIs in 9.3% of those games (eight times) and three or more RBIs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.